Getting Started

 The Carina Nebula as captured by the James Webb Space Telescope.
 NASA, ESA, CSA, and STScI

-# Image Alignment Options
+# Image Alignment

 Stellar death captured by Webb telescope